sayedhfatimi/the-contemplative-path-posts/2025-08-21-the-shadow-universe-antimatter-time-and-the-mystery-of-symmetry/post.md

 We began with a riddle: why something rather than nothing?
 Why matter without antimatter, existence without its mirror?

-Physics offers us fragments of an answer — CPT symmetry, Feynman’s reinterpretations, Penrose’s maps of spacetime, Hawking’s imaginary time.
+Physics offers us fragments of an answer — CPT symmetry, Feynman's reinterpretations, Penrose's maps of spacetime, Hawking's imaginary time.
 Each reveals a universe more fluid, more malleable, more mysterious than our daily intuition allows.
 And yet the question persists, hanging at the horizon of our understanding.

 Perhaps the antimatter is not gone but hidden, flowing along another rhythm of time, layered beside us in a shadow universe we cannot yet see.
 Perhaps what looks like absence is only presence folded differently, concealed in dimensions our clocks and senses cannot touch.